evanisnor/durationjs/README.md

 	inMinutes()
 	inSeconds()

+	approx()			Get an approximate human-readable string that describes the duration, such as: '15 minutes'.

-	ago()				Get an approximate human-readable string that describes the duration, such as: '15 minutes ago'.
+	ago()				Get an approximate human-readable string that describes the duration in the past, such as: '15 minutes ago'.

 	asClock()			Get the duration represented as a digital clock that only shows seconds, minutes and hours if present.